snok/self-limiters/README.md

 ```

 The limiter first estimates when there will be capacity in the bucket - i.e., when it's this instances turn to go,
 then async sleeps until then.

 If `max_sleep` is set and the estimated sleep time exceeds this, a `MaxSleepExceededError`
 is raised immediately.

-### Using them as decorators
+### As a decorator

 The package doesn't ship any decorators, but if you would
 like to limit the rate at which a whole function is run,